Visit Shanghai: 1-day Itinerary of the Megapolis

 Shanghai Old City

-If you haven’t visited a number of lovely cities in China already, Start your day by exploring the old city area of Shanghai.
-For this take Subway line 1 from the Beijing Railway station and transfer to line 14 to Yuyuan garden.
+If you haven’t visited a number of lovely cities in China already, start your day by exploring the old city area of Shanghai.
+For this take subway line 1 from the Shanghai Railway Station and transfer to line 14 to Yuyuan garden.

-You can arrive at the Yu Garden (High season price: 40 yuan) first thing in the morning.
+You can arrive at the Yu Garden (High season price: 30 Yuan) first thing in the morning.
 The garden was built during the Ming dynasty period and has typical features of traditional Chinese gardens.
 However, it doesn’t come close to any garden in Suzhou.
 So if you have enough time, do go there instead.

-After Yu garden, explore the City God temple (Price: 10 yuan) and wander around the narrow streets of the old city.
-You can also make a stop at the oldest teahouse in Shanghai – Huxinting.
+While wandering around the narrow streets of the old city, you can also make a stop at the oldest teahouse in Shanghai – Huxinting.

-However, if you already explored Beijing, Pingyao with its cute narrow historical streets, Suzhou with its gorgeous gardens and other cities of China, this area of Shanghai doesn’t offer much to you.
+Overall, Shanghai’s old town is cute.
+However, if you have a short time in the city and have already explored Beijing, Pingyao with its cute narrow historical streets, Suzhou with its gorgeous gardens and other cities of China, this area of Shanghai doesn’t offer much to you.
 Therefore, you can actually skip it.

 People’s Square